 Next, point your RV toward Steamboat Springs, Colorado, a city located at 6,732 feet in elevation.
 Steamboat Springs is a hot spot for outdoor adventure year-round, but the summer beckons those who love wildlife photography, hot springs, paddling, fishing, boating, off-roading, and of course, camping.
 Celebrate your Fourth of July in a town rich in Western heritage, and then park your rig at some of the most beautiful camping locations near the city.
 Steamboat Lake State Park is just one of the Colorado State Parks in the vicinity.
 Also nearby is Pearl Lake State Park and Stagecoach State Park.

-Before heading back toward home, add one more stop to your Colorado Fourth of July itinerary.
+On the way back home, add one more stop to your Colorado Fourth of July itinerary.
 Silverthorne, Colorado, is an excellent choice for outdoor recreation in another one of Colorado’s most popular recreation areas.
 Silverthorne rests in between Breckenridge and Keystone, two major ski resort towns that offer just as many spectacular summer activities and recreation as they do in the winter.
 If the cities don’t have planned activities for the holidays, campers can paddle, ride bikes, take a gondola ride, stop at a brewery or distillery, hike, and shop.
 The Silverthorne area has several RV parks as well as dispersed camping and lakeside camping.
 The closest campground to the city is in the White River National Forest, which has camping areas that have some waterfront views of Lake Dillion.
 If any of the nearby towns have a fireworks show, the lake is a prime viewing area.